 - Buy GMO-free or organic feed and let them eat “free choice”.

 Take into consideration your minimum operation and go from there.

-Permaculture values diversity of species for the benefit of a more secure food system all year long.
-When planning your chicken operation, you’ll want to be as diverse as possible to successfully extend your seasons and enjoy their products year round.
+Permaculture values the diversity of species for the benefit of a more secure food system all year long.
+When planning your chicken operation, you’ll want to be as diverse as possible to successfully extend your seasons and enjoy their products year-round.